wbhart/mpir/build.vc10/readme.txt

     dll_mpir_core2   - MPIR DLL using Intel Core2 assembler (x64)
     dll_mpir_nehalem - MPIR DLL using Intel Core2 assembler (x64)

-Before any of these libraries is built the appropriate MPIR configuration file is automatically copied into config.h.
-After a static library is built its config.h file is copied into the output directory; the library and its associated files are then copied to the 'lib' sub-directory within the VC++ solution folder (build.vc10).
-Simlarly when a DLL is built, the resulting DLL, its export libraries and its debug symbol file are copied to the files mpir.dll, mpir.exp, mpir.lib and mpir.pdb within the 'dll' sub-directory.

-This means that the 'dll' and 'lib' sub-directories respectively contain the last MPIR DLLs and static libraries built.
-These are then the libraries used to build software that requires MPIR or GMP.
+All outputs are put in one of the four directories

+    mpir\win32\release\
+	mpir\win32\debug\
+    mpir\x64\release\
+	mpir\x64\debug\

+as determined by the configuration that is built.
+The latest build overwrites any previous builds but some old files may be left over, which means that some files will be out of date and not part of the latest build.
+If in any doubt, it is hence advisable to clear the output directory before a build is started.

-If you use the mpir-tests, the speed, the tune or the try programs it is very important to do so immediately after the MPIR library in question is built because these projects link to the last library built.
+If you use the mpir-tests, the speed, the tune or the try programs, it is very important to do so immediately after the MPIR library in question is built because these projects link to the last library built.

 The MPIR DLL projects include the C++ files.
 If you want the relevent files excluded from the DLL(s) you build, go to the 'cpp' subdirectory